Title: A Watcher's Word

 de Groot spoke simply, “To put an end to this proliferation of Slayers of course.
 This new plague that scourges the Earth.
 And we will achieve this with a sacrifice.”

 “Oh god.”
-Julia had gone very pale watching de Groot play with the weapon.
+Julia had gone very pale watching de Groot play with the weapon yet addressing Buffy.

 Had she weakened herself?
 A moment of doubt crossed Buffy’s mind.
 She needed reading glasses now and her recovery time after injury took a little longer.
-No. She clenched her jaw and refused to be swayed.
+But, no. She clenched her jaw and refused to be swayed.

 “You’re wrong,” Robin challenged before she could speak.
 “We are stronger together.
 The Slayers in this room, around the World, they are all making a difference.”
 He grinned like a boy.
 “I think you’re just pissed because she stole your power.”